matthewmoore23/p1.matthew.moore/README.md

-# CS 3366 Human Computer Interaction Project 1 Matthew Moore
+# CS 3366 Human Computer Interaction Project 1

 #### C - I decided on one of the elevators at ULofts for my project.
 The overall layout of the elevator is good.
 It's easily accessible and readable.
 The buttons light up when pressed and the numbers on the side have accompanying braille under them.